 Preparing for the event with vigor and excitement, amid practice and the regular stresses of the week, captains, leaders, and officers from some of these dance troupes spoke about what Showdown and events like it mean for their respective organizations and BC’s dance community as a whole.
 All this week, from the Brighton Dance Studio and O’Connell House to remote rooms in Gasson, McGuinn, and Lyons, the clicks of heels, booming stomps, and quiet steps could be heard throughout campus into the wee hours of the night.

-s the members of On Tap caught their breath after an intense choreography runthrough, Amanda Sackmaster, media director and co-choreographer and MCAS ’18, spoke about the nature of Showdown’s competition for their organization.
-Even though Showdown pits the different dance groups at BC against each other, there is never a feeling of antagonism between teams.
+As the members of On Tap caught their breath after an intense choreography runthrough, Amanda Sackmaster, media director and co-choreographer and MCAS ’18, spoke about the nature of Showdown’s competition for their organization.
+Even though Showdown pits the different dance groups at BC against each other, there is never a feeling of antagonism among teams.
 This is in part due to the nature of the event itself.
 The philanthropic prize means a great deal to each participant.
 But, as Sackmaster said, the competitive aspect remains healthy because of the attitudes of those involved.

 “I never feel like it’s a competition among teams as much as it’s a celebration of what everyone can do,” Sackmaster said.